canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

    test system should provide IPMI or some other power-control tool that MAAS supports.

 #.
-Connect the test computer to the MAAS server computer's *internal* network
+Connect the test computer to the MAAS server's *internal* network
    and power it on.

-   - The test computer should PXE-boot from the MAAS server computer.
+   - The test computer should PXE-boot from the MAAS server.

    - This first boot should be to the enlistment image, which provides some very basic information to the MAAS server.